OfficeDev/office-js-docs-pr.fr-fr/docs/develop/create-sso-office-add-ins-nodejs.md

         // TODO12: Handle the case where an invalid scope (permission) was used in the on-behalf-of flow

-        // TODO13: Handle the case where the token that the add-in's client-side sends to it's
+        // TODO13: Handle the case where the token that the add-in's client-side sends to its
         //         server-side is not valid because it is missing `access_as_user` scope (permission).

         // TODO14: Handle the case where the token sent to Microsoft Graph in the request for